Belgium

 Birthgap Retirement Indicator (BRI)

-Belgium's Birthgap Retirement Indicator (BRI) reached 28.5% in 2024, showing minimal change from the 2023 figure.
-The indicator has been on an upward trend over the last five years, with an average of 27.7% between 2020 and 2024.
-Compared to the 1990s average of 11.1%, the BRI has increased by approximately 17.4 percentage points.
-On the global stage, Belgium holds the 25th position out of 35 countries, while within Europe, it stands at 22nd place among 30 nations.
+Belgium's Birthgap Retirement Indicator (BRI) is 28.5% in 2024, showing only a slight dip from 28.8% in 2023.
+This indicator has generally trended upward over the last five years, with the average from 2020 to 2024 at 27.7%.
+When compared to the 11.1% average from the 1990s, the current level is about 17.4 percentage points higher.
+On a global scale, Belgium holds the 25th spot out of 35 countries, while within Europe, it ranks 22nd among 30 nations.

 | Year | BRI | Year | BRI |